 - TOP 10 RICHEST DJ IN SOUTH AFRICA

 - TOP TEN RICHEST ZAMBIAN MUSICIANS

-With a thorough exegesis we have done to the list of the richest countries in Africa in regards to their GDP, we can see Africa Countries depend majorly on the natural resources which are the oil deposit and farming, these two has really helped the continent called Africa, country on the top list are observed to be majorly countries with less population and good economy plan.
+With a thorough exegesis we have done to the list of the richest countries in Africa in regards to their GDP, we can see Africa Countries depend majorly on the natural resources which are the oil deposit and farming, these two has really helped the continent called Africa.
+The countries on the top list are observed to be majorly countries with less population and good economic plan.
 Most countries made the list as a result of good governance and less corrupt leaders.
 Predominantly among the leaders of most countries are those that have less or no qualification in resources management and related field more reasons most Africa countries has been stagnated and unable to diversify the economy.